 Extra-EU trade in primary goods

-The United States was the main EU trading partner for food and drink among the non-EU Member States in 2017.
+The United Kingdom was the main EU-27 trading partner for food and drink among the non-EU Member States in 2019.

 This article focuses on the structure and evolution of the European Union (EU) international trade in primary goods: imports and exports at EU level.
 Primary goods, also called commodities, are goods sold for production or consumption just as they were found in nature; they include crude oil, coal, iron, and agricultural products like wheat or cotton.